KirillHit/snn_for_object_detection/docs/source/user_guide/index.rst

 User Guide
 ==========

-Here will be a description of how to work with the model.
+Here will be described how to work with the model when the author finishes celebrating the new year.